JILL BLACKWOOD

 Joe Butler, who is the PGA Professional at Burlington Golf Club, said in his letter of support that, “Jill has been active in every facet of golf.
 Her organizational skills, passion for golf and determination to teach others while handling herself with class and without thought of herself makes her deserving of this award.
 Her contributions to golf in Iowa are impactful and she is a tremendous role model to all she comes in contact with.”

-Jock Olson, PGA Master Professional and Iowa Golf Hall of Fame member, added, “I can honestly say that I have never seen a person more driven to advance and promote the game of golf than Jill.”
+Jock Olson, PGA Master Professional and Iowa Golf Hall of Fame member added, “I can honestly say that I have never seen a person more driven to advance and promote the game of golf than Jill.”
+Jill was 71 when she passed away on Feb.
+3, 2019.

 Career Highlights